See by:open filter

 Before joining the firm, Patricia acted as Senior Manager of National Employee Benefits at Kaiser Foundation Health Plan, Inc. and formerly served as Senior Counsel-Benefits and Executive Compensation at AirTouch Communications, Inc. (now Vodafone).Patricia also acted as Legislation Counsel on the Joint Committee on Taxation within the United States Congress working extensively on the Clinton health care proposal and other benefits legislation.
 Prior to the Joint Committee, Patricia was an associate at Pillsbury, Madison & Sutro (now Pillsbury Winthrop).

-John Ansbro is a seasoned litigator based in New York specializing in complex commercial litigation representing large, sophisticated clients in their most important matters in state and federal courts across the country.
-He has secured over $1 billion in damages when acting as plaintiffs’ counsel, and he has secured dismissals at the pleading stage and summary judgment dismissals when defending his clients.
+John is senior litigator focusing on complex commercial litigation representing large, sophisticated clients in their most important matters in state and federal courts across the country.
+A proven trial lawyer and appellate advocate, he has obtained over $1 billion in damages when acting as plaintiffs’ counsel and secured pleading stage and summary judgment dismissals when defending his clients.
+Given his experience in the rarely litigated area of force majeure, John co-leads Orrick’s COVID-19 Force Majeure Task Force.

-A front line advocate, John has deep experience in all aspects of litigation in the trial courts, on appeals, and arbitration.
-He has handled a wide range of matters that include a host of different contract disputes, issues arising from the 2008 Financial Crisis involving residential home mortgage backed securities (RMBS), bankruptcy litigation, insurance recovery, consumer class actions, and commercial real estate foreclosure.
-John has also served as an arbitrator on an ICC International Court of Arbitration panel in a cross-border contract dispute.
+John litigates a wide range of commercial disputes, including financial services litigations involving RMBS, long-term take-or-pay and liquidated damages disputes, force majeure, bankruptcy litigation, insurance recovery, consumer class actions, and commercial real estate foreclosure.
+He was also an arbitrator on an ICC International Court of Arbitration panel in a cross-border industrial contract dispute.

 Prior to joining Orrick, John was a Litigation Associate at Donovan Leisure Newton & Irvine LLP.